 One million euros for water filter start-up

-Klar2O is dedicated to filtering water from nano- and microplastics.
-The FMC from Bremen already participated with over 100,000 euros and promises an investment in seven figures.
+Klar2O is dedicated to filtering nano- and microplastics from water.
+Bremen-based FMC has already invested over 100,000 euros and promises a seven-figure investment.

-There are also microplastics in water from the tap, the WHO found in 2019.
+The WHO also found microplastics in tap water in 2019.
 The start-up Klar2O is dedicated to filtering not only microplastics but also nanoplastics through inter- and intramolecular forces that act on the plastic and hold it in place while the clean water continues to flow.
 Bremen-based FMC Beteiligungs KG sees potential in this technology and has already invested 110,000 euros in the start-up.
-Once Klar2O's third prototype is ready, FMC plans to invest as much as one million euros.
+As soon as the third Klar2O prototype is ready, FMC plans to invest as much as one million euros.

-Fähzan Ahmad founded Klar2O in 2019 while studying at Saarland University.
-The effectiveness of his filters have already been confirmed by an independent testing body, and when the third prototype is certified, series production is to start.
-Ahmad has already won a pilot customer: A water bottler who sells his bottles to supermarkets.
+Fähzan Ahmad founded Klar2O in 2019 during his studies at Saarland University.
+The effectiveness of his filters has already been confirmed by an independent testing body, and series production is set to start once the third prototype is certified.
+Ahmad has already won a pilot customer: A water bottler that sells its bottles to supermarkets.
 The name is still unknown.

 Newsletter